 “Create the poetry of your life with toughness and determination.” -Deng Ming-Dao

-As I set out for my run I feel a mixture of optimism and exuberance.
-Clearly at this stage I am naive, as there is no daunting sense of the long run ahead of me.
+As we set out for our run, we feel a mixture of optimism and exuberance.
+Clearly at this stage we are naive, as there is no daunting sense of the long run ahead.
 Neither is there in early life.
 We know in youth that life is long, but we don’t yet fear its trajectory.

 The first stage is the warm-up, and it is difficult.
-My steps are not as deliberate.
-I am moving forward, but not as confidently.
+Our steps are not as deliberate.
+We are moving forward, but not as confidently.
 The body systems have to adapt to the notion of running.
-I have to develop my stride.
-I would equate this to adolescence, complete with the gangly flailing about that sometimes ensues.
+We have to develop our stride.
+You could equate this to adolescence, complete with the gangly flailing about that sometimes ensues.

 Following this stage is young adulthood, or that stage when the body is operating at its peak and a more natural stride has developed, but as the course unravels before us, the mind begins to wander and tests our will to continue, turn around, or stop.
-My mind tells me that I can complete the course I’ve begun, but I cannot be certain how I’ll feel some miles down the road.
-Can I do this?
+Our mind may tell us that we can complete the course we have begun, but physically we cannot be certain how we’ll feel some miles down the road.
+Can we maintain our stride?
 The decision to persist becomes self-defining.

-Inevitably, my exuberance wanes as my muscles wisen up to what they are really in for!
+Inevitably, our exuberance wanes as the muscles wisen up to what they are really facing.
 Energy stores dwindle as we age and as we run.
 Mental stamina becomes far more important than physical stamina.
 We wonder how we have the strength to carry on, but we carry on nonetheless.
 Our running gait and our surroundings are by now very familiar to us.
 Our focus moves away from ourselves and onto our destination.

-In the final stretch, I am overcome by a sense of liberation and forget all earlier obstacles.
-I don’t long to be back in that first leg of the run.
-I just want to be here, now.
-I stop and take deep breaths.
-I feel victory, serenity, and accomplishment.
+In the final stretch, we are overcome by a sense of liberation and forget all earlier obstacles.
+We don’t long to be back in that first leg of the run.
+It is far better just to be here, now – to stop and take deep breaths as we embrace the victory, serenity, and accomplishment.